Updated: 10 hours ago

 Operation Recognition allows Nevada School Districts to issue a high school diploma to veterans who left school to enlist during World War II through Vietnam ( September 16, 1940, through May 7, 1975).

-The next-of-kin, or guardians of disabled veteran apply on the veteran’s behalf.
+The next-of-kin, or guardians of disabled veterans apply on the veteran’s behalf.
 Family members can also have high school diplomas awarded posthumously.

 Nevada State Veteran Employment Benefits